leonstel/leonstel.github.io/blogs/xmen_part4.md

 new XMenMap();
 ```

-Do some initial things with the map when the map when the map first initializes.
+Do some initial things with the map when it first initializes.

 ```
 // src/main.ts